4. Online modules

 Course materials are provided via our Learning managment platform.
 Some lecturers will provide additional material also via email, especially for the in-house workshops.
 As is the case with most courses, materials are available via the modules accessible via the homepage, you will find all you need for your courses: the individual units and their materials--including tasks, the compulsory reading, the discussion boards to exchange opinions with your fellow students and so on.
-For In House classes most materials will be send via email.
+For In House classes most materials will be sent via email.

 We expect all participants to complete the entire program.

 Yes, you will be able to watch the movies online (videostreamed).

-There will be organised online discussions with life stream and recording almost every week, both with Skype, msn style and virtual classroom (through our Blackboard), and with Avatars in Virtual 3D-Worlds (such as Second Life and Twinity).
+There will be organised online discussions with life stream and recording almost every week, both with Skype, Adobe Connect and virtual classroom (through our Blackboard), and with Avatars in Virtual 3D-Worlds (such as Second Life and Twinity).
 You are required to have access to high-speed internet.
 You can use either PC or Apple-technology.
 A Webcam is useful, but not necessary, but you will need a microphone or headset for the Skype-classes and a skype-account.
 If you want to attend the 3D-classes in second life you need an Avatar in Second Life and a computer with sufficient system requirements for vr-performances.In case your hardware is not sufficioent, you can attend the life-stream of the virtual reelity classes in our video conference rooms (zoom and Adobe Connect).